ABOUT US

 Cox helped launch Longhorn Network in Austin, TX, working in live trucks, control rooms, and on set as a stage manager and associate director.

-She has worked in public radio, including as a producer for KPCC in Pasadena, California and she spent a season with the WNBA’s Los Angeles Sparks conducting research—an experience that significantly shaped the foundation for her later research, where she followed women’s basketball players around the world.
+She has also worked in public radio as an intern and freelance producer for NPR-affiliate KPCC in Pasadena, California.
+While completing her PhD, she spent a season working for the WNBA’s Los Angeles Sparks — a foundational experience for her later research following women’s basketball players around the world.

 Cox’s first book, Double Crossover: Gender, Media, and Politics in Global Basketball (University of Illinois Press, 2025), examines how athletes and advocates within women’s basketball navigate their lives and labor within the contemporary sports-media landscape.